mnengineer/favorite_places_app/README.md

 ### ※ Note on API Key
 The Google Maps API Key included in this repository has been revoked and is no longer valid.

+If you want to run the code, please use your own API Key.